anshultibby/trains/poems/bleeding time.md

 Me to thee
 I yearn to be one again
-Molt away this sandy exterior and give way to the surging ocean That rises without and within
+Molt away this sandy exterior and give way to the surging ocean That rises without and within.